see--/speech_recognition/README.md

 git checkout master convert_from_see_v3_bugfix.py python3 convert_from_see_v3_bugfix.py
 ```
+This will create the file: `submission_106_tta_leftloud_all_labels_probs.uint8.memmap` for our ensemble model.

 ## Raspberry Pi model
 This model is trained with pseudo labels from our best ensembled submission: `submit_50_probs.uint8.memmap`.
-To train this model run:
+To train this model, first reproduce the pseudo labels using this submission and then run the training script:
 ```
 git checkout 4f22e26
+git checkout master submit_50_probs.uint8.memmap python3 create_pseudo_with_thresh.py
 python3 train.py
 ```
 For this training I am only saving the checkpoints with the best validation accuracy.
 Therefore, there is no need to inspect the logs.
 Just use the latest checkpoint.